 Scan Eagle, amongst other UAVs, broke this problem set by introducing a launch and recovery system that does not require a large deck.
 The ability to fit catapult launchers and various recovery systems to small ships gives us a huge potential for small, potentially stealthy short- to medium-endurance UAVs with a host of possible uses.
 These smaller vehicles can still generate useful endurance times (with 18 hours quoted for Scan Eagle 3 and 24h for Integrator) and can carry one of the most useful, and yet widely ignored sensors available – a simple camera.

 The small UAV adds further value when you increase the payload, although you quickly hit the limits of a small airframe (weight and power) and the catapult launch/recovery system, as well as demolish your endurance.
 Small radars are being trialled which undoubtably will be less capable than those on manned platforms, but the low cost per platform added to the endurance is a significant factor – the Leonardo Osprey lightweight distributed AESA is a good example.
 A simple laser designator immediately enables long ranged engagements using passive weapons systems; I have always thought that a UAV could be part of a long-ranged gunnery engagement with guided rounds, not just in terms of support to land forces but also in a purely naval engagement.
-You also have options for radio payloads to extend line-of-sight communications, and potentially even small short-term jammers – after all, the Mk251 Active Decoy Round is technically a UAV, albeit a short-endurance one on a parachute!
+You also have options for radio payloads to extend line-of-sight communications, and potentially even small short-term jammers.

 Could this still be a relevant concept?

-Where the small UAV loses its utility is when we try to demand too much from the small platform.
+Where the small UAV suffers is when we try to demand too much from the small platform.
 Weapons and higher-powered sensors demand a larger airframe which will most likely exceed the capacity of a small ship to launch and recover – the gap between a small-ship catapult/trap and a carrier with the same.
 As I covered earlier, unmanned does not equal breaking the laws of physics; we have traditional big-deck aircraft carriers for good reason.
-If we intend to attack targets remotely I think it better to retain the control of weapons by a human-in-the-loop, either from carrier-launched aircraft or else by means of long-ranged weapons, a bit like SPEAR 3 or JSM.
-If you want to loft heavy sensor packages, be that radar, EW, jamming, sonobuoys, etc, you need a bigger deck to loft them cost-effectively.
+If we intend to attack targets remotely I think it better to retain the control of weapons by a human-in-the-loop, either from carrier-launched aircraft or else by means of long-ranged weapons such as naval gunfire support, maritime attack helicopters, NSM/JSM, TLAM or future solutions (potentially a marinised SPEAR 3).
+If you want to loft heavy sensor packages for long periods, be that radar, EW, jamming, sonobuoys, etc, you need a bigger deck to launch the carrier aircraft cost-effectively.
 Maybe there is a role for a small cat-and-trap equipped drone carrier – remember the UXV concept (see above)?
 We know that small EM catapult systems like EMCAT exist and could support such a concept, with netted barrier recovery as a potential recovery option.
 But that demands a whole new field of aircraft and ships to be developed – not a cost-effective solution today.

 The final option worth throwing out there in the maritime UAV field is the HAPS (high-altitude pseudo satellite).
-The Airbus Zephyr is a capability being acquired by the UK MOD, and I would like to see some work being done into whether such a system could be carried and launched by an aircraft carrier.
+The Airbus Zephyr is a capability being acquired by the UK MOD – this article provides a good overview of other programmes as well as the concept.
+I would like to understand whether such a system could be carried and launched by an aircraft carrier.
 If it’s possible, then you have the ability to deploy an enduring communications and/or surveillance node in support of enduring operations; recovery may be a different story, however, and it may just be easier to launch from a known airfield and deploy it slowly over a few days.
 There is similar potential in inflatable and dirigible systems.
 The issue here, however, is persistence – a moored or tethered system would be a huge constraint on a ship’s ability to manoeuvre, operate in heavy weather or operate aircraft (crashing into mooring wires, etc).
 A dirigible system able to manoeuvre and use long-endurance propulsion systems (like Zephyr) would be worth investigating.